Have you experienced the WordPress admin broken issues? In today’s write-up, let’s learn how to fix broken functionality issues in WordPress.

 WordPress Admin Broken: How to Fix?

-If you can’t access the WordPress dashboard, also known as WordPress admin area – you need to look around for various reasons.
+If you can’t access the WordPress dashboard, also known as the WordPress admin area, you must look around for various reasons.

 Plugin conflicts in WordPress

-In this case – if things in WordPress dashboard are weird, existing assets in WordPress may create conflicting scenarios.
+In this case, if things in the WordPress dashboard are weird, existing assets in WordPress may create conflicting scenarios.
+This situation creates problems when parts of the current infrastructure are not supported by each other.

-For example – due to a Theme or Plugin conflicts, WordPress admin features may become unavailable, or you may face difficulties accessing the WordPress admin.
+For example, due to Theme or Plugin conflicts, WordPress admin features may become unavailable, or you may face difficulties accessing the WordPress admin.
+Some tools may not load entirely or load with minor disabilities, or in most cases – the WordPress site is presented with a broken username or admin interface.

 Meanwhile, you should observe if turning on or off a specific plugin fixes the WordPress broken admin issues.

-For more information on WordPress conflicts, head to the detailed tutorial.
-You should also update outdated plugins, Themes, and other assets, helping you fix issues caused by outdated versions of conflicting assets in WordPress.
+For more information on WordPress conflicts, see the detailed tutorial.
+You should also update outdated plugins, Themes, and other assets, which will help you fix issues caused by outdated versions of conflicting assets in WordPress.

 Similarly – if a WordPress theme is causing a broken admin dashboard, you should deactivate the culprit plugin and see if activating the WordPress default theme helps you fix issues.